meeyao/jellyfin-watch-time-discord-bot/README.md

      -v $(pwd)/watchtimebot/data:/state \
      watchtimebot
    ```
 3. A ready-to-edit `docker-compose.example.yaml` lives at the repo root.
 Copy it to `docker-compose.yaml`, adjust the bind mounts (config, `/state`, playback DB), and run `docker compose up -d --build`.
+The example includes both the bot service and the admin UI, and exposes the UI on port 8000 by default.